myelin ca 2002

 radio comment monitor

-One thing that's always been difficult for me is keeping track of the comments on my blogs.
-So, here's a PHP / javascript hack that generates comment summary pages for Radio weblogs hosted on PyCS or one of the many UserLand servers (r.w.c or salon).
+Back in the day, we didn't get notifications for everything -- someone could comment on your blog and you wouldn't know!.
+So, I hacked together this thing in PHP / javascript that generates comment summary pages for Radio weblogs hosted on PyCS or one of the many now-gone UserLand servers (radio.weblogs.com or blogs.salon.com).

 ring browser

-A quick hack to let you cycle through a list of blogs you like.
-Proof of concept.
-Want me to put a user interface on it so you can read your own blogroll instead?
+Remember webrings?
+This was a quick hack to let you cycle through a list of blogs you like.

 videoindex

-An index of kiwi video stores is under development.
-The 'network' name is videolink.
-The idea here is to make an online ordering site for a whole bunch of video stores from different chains, so you can do a search and actually find the video you're after.
+At one point, back in the days before streaming was the only way to watch TV and movies, I wanted to create an index of kiwi video stores, to make it less hard to figure out where to find a video you wanted to watch.
+The idea here was to make an online ordering site for a whole bunch of video stores from different chains, so you can do a search and actually find the video you're after.

 python community server

 A free xmlStorageSystem server written in Python.
 Hacked together in an evening after a sort-of-challenge from Dave Winer, and 'perfected' (heh) over the next few months.
-Now hosting about 4 or 5 regularly updated weblogs, catching a few hundred hits a day.
+It grew to host a few dozen blogs at its peak, and is now a static archive.

 PyCS spawned the Community Server Wiki, a place to talk about community servers, blogging software and so on.